-We can represent each point by a special square and choose the size of the square so that we have minimal voids in solid objects but conversely we would want to have minimal overlaps between squares themselves.
+We can draw each object as a square and choose the size of the square so that we have minimal voids in solid objects.
+We also want to have minimal overlaps between the squares.

-Let's consider three adjacent localized points within any given cloud.
+Let's consider three adjacent points within a cloud.

-This ideal situation would be if the cloud point Size is defined exactly equal to the distance between the nearest adjacent points.
-In this case we don’t have any voids between squares as well as not having overlaps.
+In an ideal scenario, the point size is exactly equal to the distance between the nearest adjacent points.
+In this case we don’t have any voids between squares and also no overlaps.

-In a less ideal situation, we have point’s squares that are smaller than the minimal distance between points.
-In this case, we will comprehend solid objects as transparent ones and the resulting 3D scene can become ghostly.
-Notice that the distance between points is the same.
+In a less ideal scenario, we have squares that are smaller than the minimal distance between points.
+In this case solid objects look like transparent ones and the resulting 3D scene might become ghostly.
+Note that the distance between the points in the figure is the same.

-On Image 1 the point size is approximately equal to minimal distance between nearest adjacent points:
+In figure 1, the point size is approximately equal to the minimal distance between nearest adjacent points:

-On Image 2 the point size is three times less than that on Image 1:
+In figure 2 the point size is three times less than that in figure 1:

-And finally, on Image 3 we have point size 6 times greater than on Image 1:
+And finally, in figure 3 we have point size 6 times greater than in figure 1:

 When you export models to Revizto, you have the option to set the distance between points.
 The smaller the distance, the longer the export time.
 A distance that is too large reduces the image quality.